warashibetrader/warashibetrader.github.io/_posts/2022-02-02-security-quote-protocol.md

 In principle, yes.
 This is an empirical question that depends on how each browser prioritizes execution.
 For a malicious service worker to overcome a security quote, it would need to both

 1. Install itself, and
-2. halt all client code in motion,
+2. halt client code in motion,

 before the client code successfully deletes its security quote.
 I have tested this, and it seems that this is not the situation in major browsers.

 #### Is this an officially recognized protocol?

 No; I'm proposing it now.
+As an example, I have implemented it in this [crypto wallet](https://warashibetrader.github.io/crypto/wallet).